Gila monster: Pioneer beliefs

 In the Old West, the pioneers believed a number of myths about the Gila monster, including that the lizard had foul or toxic breath and that its bite was fatal.
-The Tombstone Epitaph of Tombstone, Arizona, wrote about a Gila monster that a local person caught on May 14, 1881:

-This is a monster, and no baby at that, it being probably the largest specimen ever captured in Arizona.
-It is 27 inches long and weighs 35 lb.
-It was caught by H. C. Hiatt on the road between Tombstone and Grand Central Mill, and was purchased by Messrs.
-Ed Baker and Charles Eastman, who now have it on exhibition at Kelley's Wine House, next door above Grand Hotel, Allen Street.
-Eastern people who have never seen one of these monsters should not fail to inspect his Aztecship, for they might accidentally stumble upon one some fine day and get badly frightened, except they know what it is.

 On May 8, 1890, southeast of Tucson, Arizona Territory, Empire Ranch owner Walter Vail captured and thought he had killed a Gila monster.
 He tied it to his saddle and it bit the middle finger of his right hand and would not let go.
 A ranch hand pried open the lizard's mouth with a pocket knife, cut open his finger to stimulate bleeding, and then tied saddle strings around his finger and wrist.
 They summoned Dr. John C. Handy of Tucson, who took Vail back to Tucson for treatment, but Vail experienced swollen and bleeding glands in his throat for sometime afterward.

 Dr. Handy's friend, Dr. George Goodfellow of Tombstone, was among the first to research the actual effects of Gila monster venom.
 Scientific American reported in 1890, "The breath is very fetid, and its odor can be detected at some little distance from the lizard.
 It is supposed that this is one way in which the monster catches the insects and small animals which form a part of its food supply – the foul gas overcoming them."
 Goodfellow offered to pay local residents $5.00 for Gila monster specimens.
 He bought several and collected more on his own.
 In 1891, he purposely provoked one of his captive lizards into biting him on his finger.
 The bite made him ill and he spent the next five days in bed, but he completely recovered.
 When Scientific American ran another ill-founded report on the lizard's ability to kill people, he wrote in reply and described his own studies and personal experience.
 He wrote that he knew several people who had been bitten by Gila monsters but had not died from the bite.